Shirakumo/cl-mixed/README.md

 In order to achieve the echo effect we keep samples of a given duration around in a ring buffer and then decrease their potency with each iteration while adding the new samples on top.
 Of course, a more natural sounding echo effect would need more complicated processing than this.
 Regardless, this segment can now be integrated just the same as the `fader` segment from the above introductory code.

+## Concepts
+### Buffer
+A buffer holds an array of float-encoded audio samples.
+Everything within libmixed deals in float samples and reads from these buffers and/or writes to these buffers.
+This means everything that processes audio will be able to work within the same constraints of 32-bit float encoded samples, without having to worry about different sample rates, sample encodings, or channel layouts.
+Buffers have a fixed number of samples that they can hold, which should typically be consistent throughout the entire system.

+### Packed-Audio
+The packed-audio is a representation of audio data that is packed into a single array and isn't in the standard buffer format.
+Many libraries that decode or encode audio files, play audio back, or process audio in some other way expect a single audio sample array of a particular samplerate, sample encoding, and channel layout, rather than the standardised sample buffers that libmixed uses.
+The packed-audio allows you to handle the conversion from this single array, encoded format, to the buffer format of libmixed and back.

+Particularly relevant are the `unpacker` and `packer` segments, which you can use to handle the edges of the pipeline where other libraries interact with libmixed.

+### Segment
+Libmixed allows you to define a pipeline to process audio in.
+This pipeline -- or graph, if you will -- is pieced together by segments that exchange data between each other through buffers.
+Each segment has a number of inputs, outputs, and fields that you can set and get.
+Every input and output can also have a differing amount of applicable fields, but each must have at least the buffer field, which designates the buffer that is connected at that point.
+You can retrieve information about how many inputs and outputs the segment expects or supports as well as information about the fields it understands by using the `info` function on a segment.

+Aside from the inputs, outputs, and fields, each segment has three methods that are central to the mixing of audio: `start`, `mix`, and `end`. `start` and `end` allow you to prepare and clean up work shortly before and after mixing has been done.
+This can be important for real-time audio processing that cannot afford long pauses.
+The `mix` method performs the actual mixing operation and should cause new samples to appear in the outputs' buffers.

+#### Mixer
+Mixers are segments that take a run-time variable number of inputs and mix them together to a single output per channel.
+Libmixed provides two standard mixers out of the box, `basic-mixer` and `space-mixer`, which should serve most needs.

+### Segment-Sequence
+A segment-sequence simply ties together a number of segments and performs the `start`, `mix`, and `end` operations in the order the segments were added to the sequence.
+This is mostly for convenience, in order to quickly perform the actual mixing, once the pipeline has been completely assembled already.

 ## Also See

 * [CFFI](https://common-lisp.net/project/cffi/manual/cffi-manual.html)